 What are the most common online attacks?

 Below is a list of 10 of the most common online attacks you could have to deal with.
-We will go into each one in more detail, plus how to avoid becoming a vicitim.
+We will explore each of them in more detail, and provide advice on how best to avoid them.

 Here are the most common online attacks: